 Contested divorces are usually solved with the guidance and representation of legal counsel.
-Agreements are made and the Attorney help ensure that everything has been performed correctly.
+Agreements are made and the attorney helps ensure that everything has been performed correctly.
 If the couples can’t reach an agreement, the case then proceeds to court, which requires legal representation.

-Attorney with the Engel Law Firm work to show you the options regarding a contested divorce.
-Should it be necessary to go to court, our team is experienced and knowledgeable in these matters, and will represent you in a professional manner.
+Attorneys with the Engel Law Group, P.S., work to show you the options regarding a contested divorce.
+Should it be necessary to go to court, our team is experienced and knowledgeable in these matters and will represent you in a professional manner.

-Don’t face an uncontested divorce alone, hire an attorney who has your best interests at stake.
-Contact the Engel Law Firm today
+Don’t face an uncontested divorce alone, hire an attorney who has your best interests at heart.
+Contact the Engel Law Group, P.S., today